 All students interested in applying should plan on attending one of the informational sessions.

 The study group application will open on Wednesday, October 3, 2018, and will close on Wednesday, November 7, 2018.

 Applications are on the Colgate University Off-Campus Study website and are submitted online at offcampusstudy.colgate.edu.
 After submitting your application, please be sure to sign up in the Political Science department office (Persson 126) for an interview time.
 Prof. Morkevicius will set the interview schedule, and will notify applicants of selection decisions in late December 2018.

 Passports and Visas

-You must confirm that your passport is valid through December 2015.
+You must confirm that your passport is valid through December 2020.
 All students participating on the Geneva Study Group will be required to obtain a Swiss student visa.
 With participation on this study group comes the responsibility of understanding and complying with Swiss government visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study and International Student Services, 101 McGregory, to learn as much as you can about the regulations.
 For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.

-Anticipated Geneva Study Group program dates: early January — late May, 2015
+Anticipated Geneva Study Group program dates: Early January to mid-June, 2020

 Monday, October 15 at 4:15 p.m. in 108 Persson Hall